 Details of the appearance, landscaping, layout, and scale ("the reserved matters") shall be submitted to and approved in writing by the local planning authority before any development takes place and the development shall be carried out as approved.

+Reason: As required by the Act

 The first Reserved Matters submission shall be made within three years of the date of this permission and the final submission of Reserved Matters shall be made no later than 10 (ten) years from the date of this permission.

+Reason: As required by the Act

 The development hereby permitted shall take place not later than two years from the date of approval of the last of the reserved matters to be approved.

+Reason: As required by the Act

-No development within any Phase, Sub-Phase or Development Plot (as set out in the approved Phasing Plan required by condition 5) shall be begun until Reserved Matters for layout, scale, appearance and landscaping approval for that Phase, Sub-Phase or Development Plot has been obtained from the local planning authority in writing.
-The landscaping details shall include an overarching strategy for the provision of a buffer to the M25.
-The development shall be carried out fully in accordance with the details as approved.
+No development within any Phase, Sub-Phase or Development Plot (as set out in the approved Phasing Plan required by condition 7) shall be begun until Reserved Matters for layout, scale, appearance and landscaping approval for that Phase, Sub-Phase or Development Plot (with “Development Plot” relating to the primary school land, neighbourhood centre, care home, community centre or sports provision) has been obtained from the local planning authority in writing.

 Reason: The application as submitted does not give particulars sufficient for consideration of the Reserved Matters

-The development shall be carried out in general conformity with the Indicative Proposed Development Phasing Plan included as Figure 5.10 of the Environmental Statement accompanying the application and the Technical Note ‘Land South of Potters Bar – Phasing and Triggers (03/05/25), and/or any other revision to the Phasing Plan which shall be submitted to and approved in writing by the Local Planning Authority.

-Reason: For the avoidance of doubt and in the interests of proper planning.

-Each submission for the approval of Reserved Matters incorporating market or affordable housing shall be accompanied by: I. a schedule of residential accommodation (to include details of the amount and size of residential units) proposed within that Phase, Sub-Phase or Development Plot: II. a plan and schedule (including tenure mix) showing the proposed distribution of affordable housing within that Phase, Sub-Phase or Development Plot.
-The details to be submitted shall be based upon the housing mix set out in Appendix 3 to the Section 106 Planning Obligations Agreement signed and dated xxxxxx
+Each submission for the approval of Reserved Matters incorporating market or affordable housing shall be accompanied by: I. a schedule of residential accommodation (to include details of the amount and size of residential units) proposed within that Phase, Sub-Phase or Development Plot: II. a plan and schedule (including tenure mix) showing the proposed distribution of affordable housing within that Phase, Sub-Phase or Development Plot (with “Development Plot” relating to the primary school land, neighbourhood centre, care home, community centre or sports provision).
+The details to be submitted shall be based upon the housing mix set out in Appendix 3 to the Section 106 Planning Obligations Agreement dated xxxxxx

 Reason: To ensure that the development is implemented in accordance with the principles assessed, considered and established in this permission; to ensure an appropriate market housing mix and integrated location of affordable housing.